Skip to main content

 Each customer will define this moment of success differently.
 Sometimes, it’s financial, like exceeding targeted monthly revenues thanks to your product.
 Sometimes, it’s a smaller personal success, like realizing your product saves them time.

 Either way, a big gap between these milestones can contribute to customer churn.
-Customers will likely get frustrated and lose interest without the right team to guide them through the process.
+Customers will likely get frustrated and lose interest without the right team to guide them.
 This is when the customer success team comes in, showing customers how to use the product effectively so they can get more value out of it in less time.
-A CSM’s primary goal is to get customers started as fast as possible and monitor their satisfaction as they grow.

 3. Keep clients engaged and regularly using products